darksideoftheshmoo/cellID-linux/README.md

     make -j8
     sudo make install

-Please refer to the cellID documentation to learn how to use this program.

-Cheers!
+### On Mac OS

+Mac OS bundles `openlibm`, but it may not be found by `pkg-config` automatically.

+    export PKG_CONFIG_PATH="/usr/local/opt/openlibm/lib/pkgconfig"
+    autoreconf -fvi
+    ./configure
+    make -j8
+    sudo make install

+If it does not work saying it doesnt find `openlibm`, you may have to install `openlibm` separately with Brew or other method.

-### Troubleshooting
+### Troubleshooting compilation

 If you get a "multiple definitions" error, this occurs with newer gcc versions.

 Checkout the other branch: `multiple_definitions_fix`

-That one compiles fine on GCC `10.2.0`.
+That one and its derivarives compile fine on GCC `10.2.0`.

 ## Usage

+Please refer to the cellID documentation to learn how to use this program.

+Cheers!

 ### Parameters